deloma-de/primefaces-mobile/README.md

 1. +	refactor mobile depdendencies from namespaces other then mobile
 2. +	remove non-mobile code / resources and add PrimeFaces 7.0 as dependency
 3. -	test with old mobile showcase
 4. -	Reintegrate DataListTemplate / DataTableTemplate ...
-SwipeEvent
+SwipeEvent xx

 ### License
 ***